Stable minimal hypersurfaces in $\mathbf{R}^5$: -Bubbles in Spectral Positive Bi-Ricci Curvature

 \subsection{Second variation formula}

-We prove the following second variation formula for sets of finite perimeter that are $\cA$-stable.
-We refer the reader to \cite[\S3]{CL:soapbubbles} for similar computations.
-We emphasize that the theorem statement below only holds in dimension $n = 4$, although we carry out the computations for general $n$ until plugging in $n=4$ at the very end of the proof.
+We now prove the following second variation formula (see for instance \cite[Lemma 14]{CL:soapbubbles}).
+Although the theorem statement below only holds in dimension $n = 4$, we carry out the computations for general $n$ until plugging in $n=4$ at the very end of the proof.